 Step 5: Draw a line through C’ parallel to AC to intersect AB at A’. ΔA′BC′ is the required triangle.

 The same procedure can be followed when the scale factor > 1.

 A tangent to a circle is a line which touches the circle at exactly one point.

 For every point on the circle, there is a unique tangent passing through it.

-i) If the point in interior region of the circle, any line through that point will be a secant.
-So, no tangent can be drawn to a circle passing through a point lying inside it.
+i) If the point in an interior region of the circle, any line through that point will be a secant.
+So, in this case, there is no tangent to the circle.

 Drawing tangents to a circle from a point outside the circle

 To construct the tangents to a circle from a point outside it.